jmullen-hive/terraform-provider-hiveio/docs/resources/shared_storage.md

 ### Optional

+- `hosts` (List of String) helper field to add a dependency on hosts which are added to the cluster at the same time
 - `id` (String) The ID of this resource.
 - `minimum_set_size` (Number) minimum number of hosts required to increase shared storage Defaults to `3`.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))